RishabhTayal/aadhar-bug-tracker/README.md

 # aadhar-bug-tracker

-Bug tracker for Aadhar system
+This repository is mainly for tracking issues for Indian Aadhar system.
+If you found any issue create one [here](https://github.com/RishabhTayal/aadhar-bug-tracker/issues/new)